 Tobias’s preferred metric of “cheapness” is Operating Income/Enterprise Value (or other variants, such as EBIT/EV or EBITDA/EV).
 He provides data showing this metric’s historic outperformance.
 I found the same thing in my own backtesting, and O’Shaughnessy also verifies this in his most recent edition of What Works on Wall Street in which EBITDA/EV is given a prominent chapter.

 The multiple works because it identifies stocks that are not only cheap but have healthy balance sheets.
-The balance sheet health allows them to survive whatever problems that the business (of industry) is in.
+The balance sheet health allows them to survive whatever problems that the business (or industry) is enduring.

 Another reason it works is that the metric is most often used by acquirers such as private equity firms.